-Please note, our pool is currently under construction until June 15th, 2022.
+Please note, our pool will be under construction in 2022.
 We look forward to having you enjoy our updated pool and patio area when it is completed.

 Stroll the grounds and admire the 50 varieties of camellia plants that give our Sonoma Lodging its name, then enjoy a dip in the villa-style swimming pool or lounging on the water’s edge.

 Many of these beautiful camellias were already here and flourishing in our Healdsburg gardens when the Wilsons purchased the property, dating back into the 1970s.
 More than 80 plants bloom throughout the winter on the inn’s landscaped grounds.

 Sonoma County was home to American botanist, horticulturist and pioneer in agricultural science Luther Burbank.
 We understand that Luther Burbank knew Dr. Seawell, who lived and worked in the building that is now the Camellia Inn, and that Burbank was responsible for working with the doctor and his wife on the planting of many of the camellias that make up our Healdsburg gardens.

 Enjoy a little journey though our gardens to view and learn more about some of our favorite plants and garden features.
 When you come to visit, we invite you to take a self-guided Healdsburg garden tour of the gardens.
 Info tour sheets are available at the inn and a systematic guide to touring the garden is also available here.
 In the meantime, enjoy a shorter visual journey below.